JeremySCook/JC-Pro-Macro-2/code/QMK/README.md

 Experimental [QMK firmware]([url](https://qmk.fm/))

-As of now, all switches and encoder work with three layers set up!
+As of now, all switches and encoder work with three layers set up.
+Underlighting active.

-Still need to work on: OLED, and addressable LEDs, but basic functionality is implemented.
+Still need to work on: OLED

 ![image](kb-labeled.png)